MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 5: 11.10.19
+* Learned about classes and template strings again.
+Useful when continuing React.
+* Did more Udemy React videos (12%).
+* Learned about binary (bit, byte) and hexadecimals.

 ## Day 4: 10.10.19
 * Did all three challenges from chapter one in Eloquent Javascript.
 * Did a "Build it" challenge in the Udemy React course.